Broly1/Hackintosh-linux-Installer/README.md

 ## Making the installer

-This script will create the USB Drive with lates OpenCore EFI and it will be mouted at the `/mnt`
+This script automatically flash the recovery and OpenCore to the USB-drive, the Opencore partition will be mounted at`/mnt`
+if you prefer to do the entire process manually skip to the manual installation.

 ![alt text](/images/broly0.png)